Skip to content

 What is the best state to choose for a fake ID?

-There is no single best state.
-The strongest choice is one that scans cleanly, uses a horizontal (21-and-over) layout, and fits the venue where it will be used.
-High-population states blend in widely, but local enforcement matters more than the name on the card.
+In 2026 the strongest choice is a current polycarbonate state, such as Texas or New York, ordered from a provider that actually produces polycarbonate.
+It should scan cleanly, use a horizontal (21-and-over) layout, and fit the venue where it will be used.
+Local enforcement still matters more than the name on the card.

 Should I pick my home state or an out-of-state ID?